Biden to get coronavirus vaccination Monday, assess White House staffing in pandemic

 In deciding when to receive the two-shot regiment required for the coronavirus vaccine, Biden has had to weigh his own health risks against the politically tricky image of skipping ahead of some health-care workers to receive an inoculation.

 Biden, who at 78 will be the oldest president ever inaugurated, is in a high-risk category because of his age.
-His incoming medical adviser, Anthony S. Fauci ,had recommended that he and Vice President-elect Kamala D. Harris receive vaccinations, along with President Trump and Vice President Pence.
+His incoming medical adviser, Anthony S. Fauci, had recommended that he and Vice President-elect Kamala D. Harris receive vaccinations, along with President Trump and Vice President Pence.
 Pence and his wife, Karen, received their shots Friday in a televised event.

 Biden has set a goal of distributing 100 million vaccinations in his first 100 days in office.
 He also wants Americans to wear masks during this period as a way to reduce community spread of the virus.